JCSnap/Collection/README.md

 I am starting to use Obsidian to store all my random stuff instead of Apple's note app.
 Obsidian stores everything in `.md` so you can use markdown syntax to write everything, which is pretty lit now that I am more familiar with markdown.
 It also means that it is storable and exportable (unlike Notion) where all your information is stored in the Notion app and if Notion goes away, your stuff and format will go away as well.
 Furthermore, Obsidian allows vim keybindings.

+### Web Search Navigator

+This is a chrome extension that allows you to click on links without using your trackpad/mouse.
+For my workflow, I can navigate to the browser and do stuff with just the keyboard.
+Using Alfred to search for Chrome/Safari if the browser is not already open.
+If it is already opem, use CMD Tab to go to the browser, then use the [shortcut](#common-shortcuts) to open a new tab and start searching.
+However, after the search result is rendered, I still need to use my mouse to click on the first link.
+This tool solves that, allowing you to navigate the links using the `ARROW KEY`, and press `ENTER` on the selected link.

 ### Others

 Some other apps that are trivial.
 Keeping it here so if I lose my data or something: